• Home

 The VA will not mail prescriptions to overseas locations.
 Prescription mailings are limited to the United States and its territories

-You should avoid gaps in your prescriptions by requesting all refills at least 10 days prior to running out of the current prescription.
+You should avoid gaps in your prescriptions by requesting all refills at least ten days before running out of the current prescription.

 What To Do If Your Prescription Does Not Arrive